We did it. We survived a road trip with our kids.

 Three weeks, 6,000 km (3,800 miles), 5 American States, 2 Canadian Provinces, and one 1991 VW Westfalia Vanagon.
 Without air conditioning.
 With two teenaged boys.

-Our kids are great travellers, and like any of us, their happiness is contingent on some key things while on the road, especially on a long road trip.
+Our kids are great travellers, and like any of us, their happiness is based on some key things while on the road, especially on a long road trip.
 (This year, it was Banff, Alberta, via the Bay Area of California.
 It’s a long story.)
+The great thing is that you can survive a road trip with older kids too!
+Just follow our nine tips and you’ll be free-wheeling and road trippin’ in no time.

 Ensure they’ve had a hand in the trip planning